alex-sumner/defi-notes/constant_product_amm.md

 # Constant Product AMMs

 Here's my understanding of how a "constant product" automated liquidity protocol works.
 Warning, this may not be entirely correct, I'm no expert.
-All corrections or other suggestions for improvement welcomed.
+Any corrections or other suggestions for improvement welcomed.

 Say we are trading a pair of ERC-20 tokens A and B. There is a liquidity pool, a collection of tokens of the two types, A and B. This is set up so that there are approximately equal (in dollar equivalent) amounts of each.
 So if an A currently trades for 10 B the pool will contain approximately 10 times as many B tokens as A tokens.
 There are two types of transactions that can add or remove tokens from the pool.
 The first is normal trading where someone has tokens of type A that they wish to exchange for tokens of type B - or the other way around, trading B for A. The second type of transaction is where liquidity providers add or withdraw liquidity.
 These two types, normal trading and adding/removing liquidity, work in very different ways...